-So what are “members” of a nonprofit?
+So what are nonprofit members?

 A member, in the legal sense, is a person who has some sort of voting rights that are built into the corporate documents, like bylaws.
 People often confuse members with two other groups: patrons and board members.